Are you planning to go backpacking in Denali National Park? This backpacker's guide will help you plan an Alaska getaway!

 If you land a highly desirable unit, milk it!
 Stay in the unit for a couple days and day hike around the area.

-For example, mount Denali actually coming out of the clouds can be rare, so if you have a potentially great campsite for mountain watching, stay there!
+For example, the peak of Denali actually coming out of the clouds can be rare, so if you have a potentially great campsite for mountain watching, stay there!

 The longer you're there, the more chances you'll have to see the Grandfather of American Mountains called Denali!